Together Brothers: Soundtrack

 The film's soundtrack was released in July 1974 by 20th Century Fox Records.
 The album was written and produced by Barry White, with the exception of "Can't Seem to Find Him", which was written by White and Gene Page.
 Additional vocals on the album were by Love Unlimited, backed up by The Love Unlimited Orchestra.
 This film is the only movie which White wrote a complete musical score for.
-The album peaked at 96 on the Billboard Top 200, and peaked at 33 on the Top R&B/Hip-Hop Albums.
+The album peaked at 96 on the Billboard 200, and peaked at 33 on the Top R&B/Hip-Hop Albums chart.
 It also peaked at 61 on the Cash Box Top 100.
-The soundtrack was nominated for Best Musical Score at the 8th annual NAACP Image Awards.
+The soundtrack was nominated for Best Musical Score at the 8th Annual NAACP Image Awards.

 White said the only reason he did the soundtrack "was because 20th Century led me to believe the movie was important to them, but it really wasn't.
 The movie didn't do nothing, but the album went platinum."
 AllMusic said in their review that "the lightness of tone and many string-laden numbers on the album shouldn't be a surprise ... since they reflect White's romantic soul style: ghetto streets flowing with champagne; on a majority of the tracks, White's spacious and silky arrangements and the Love Unlimited Orchestra's adroit backing are substantial enough to offset the album's weaker moments."
 The soundtrack was released to CD in 1999.
-C'mon N' Ride It (The Train) by Quad City DJ's, is based on a sample of the main theme from the soundtrack.
+The 1996 song "C'mon N' Ride It (The Train)" by Quad City DJ's from their album Get On Up and Dance, is based on a sample of "Theme from Together Brothers" from the soundtrack.